 Renner in Minnehaha County, South Dakota — The American Midwest (Upper Plains)

-Erected 1996 by the Minnehaha County and South Dakota State Historical Societies, Mary Chilton DAR and Sioux Falls Area Foundations.
-(Marker Number 669.)
+Erected 1992 by the Minnehaha County and South Dakota Historical Societies and Mapleton Township.
+(Marker Number 599.)

 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • Sports.
-In addition, it is included in the Daughters of the American Revolution (DAR), and the South Dakota State Historical Society Markers series lists.
-A significant historical year for this entry is 1898.
+This historical marker is listed in this topic list: Air & Space.
+In addition, it is included in the South Dakota State Historical Society Markers series list.
+A significant historical date for this entry is August 27, 1927.